DARTH-git/darthpack/README.md

 devtools::install_github("DARTH-git/darthpack")
 ```

-1. Load all the functions from the repository by typing
+1. Load all the functions and data from the repository by typing

 ``` r
 library(darthpack)